State's coronavirus cases surge by 4,471, deaths rise by 77

 The mortality rate compares positive cases against deaths.

-The state's rate was 2.1 percent for all deaths and cases, including nonresidents, compared with 2.6 percent in the United States and 2.7 percent worldwide, which neared 1,149,000 deaths and neared 42.5 million cases Friday, according to Worldometers.info.
+The state's rate was 2.1 percent for all deaths and cases, including nonresidents, compared with 2.6 percent in the United States and 2.7 percent worldwide, which passed 1,154,000 deaths and neared 43.0 million cases Saturday, according to Worldometers.info.

 Palm Beach County's rate is 3.1 percent compared with Broward at 1.8 percent (down 0.10) and Miami-Dade with 2.0 percent.
 With much fewer deaths, the mortality rate is 3.7 percent in St. Lucie (down 0.1), 3.1 in Martin, 3.4 percent in Indian River (up.
 0.1) and Okeechobee 2.2 percent, which is the highest ever.

-Florida has 765 deaths per 1 million people, which ranks ninth with Illinois in the nation compared with the U.S. average of 691 per million.
-New York, which represents 14.9 percent of the deaths in the nation, has 1,724 per million.
-Worldwide, the figure is 147.4 per million.
+Florida has 765 deaths per 1 million people, which ranks 10th in the nation compared with the U.S. average of 695 per million.
+New York, which represents 14.9 percent of the deaths in the nation, has 1,725 per million.
+Worldwide, the figure is 148.1 per million.

 Age breakdown